Back pain is very common - 85% of people will suffer from back pain at some point in their lives.

 Ligament/facet joint sprains & muscle spasms

 These injuries are often caused by heavy lifting, prolonged bending or sporting injuries.
 The joints in the lower back can be overstretched, and the muscles surrounding the spine can become tight and spasm to help protect your back.

 Postural back pain

 Poor posture is one of the most common causes of back pain.
 Sleeping position, poor workstation set-up, standing and sitting posture may all be contributing factors.
 Typically patients presenting with postural back pain need to address muscle imbalances and often work on core stability.

 Back pain and stiffness may develop from ‘wear and tear’ to the spinal joints and discs.
 These degenerative changes are typically gradual in onset and may be aggravated by long periods of standing.

-A thorough physiotherapy assessment for back pain will allow diagnosis and identify the underlying causes for the problem.
+A thorough physiotherapy assessment of back pain will allow diagnosis and identify the underlying causes of the problem.
 Our highly experienced physiotherapists can tailor a treatment programme to meet your goals.